Minnesota payroll tax and registration guide

 • Foreign Qualify with the Secretary of State to create payroll tax accounts

-Learn more about Middesk→
+Learn more about Middesk

-What information OnPay needs from you
+• Information OnPay needs from you

-Use this checklist to make sure you’ve covered everything required to set up your account as a Minnesota employer so OnPay can accurately file and pay taxes on your behalf:
+Use this checklist to make sure you’ve covered everything required to set up your account as a Minnesota employer, so OnPay can accurately file and pay taxes on your behalf:

-What is this?
+All Minnesota employers What is this?

 Make sure your business is registered with the Minnesota Department of Revenue